 It’s subject to taste — also, I wouldn’t say I like the look of pans and tilts on gimbals and drones, and unnoticeable to many (including our director, who thought it looked great).

 To achieve the smoothest shots possible with the Second Shooter, it will ideally be mounted with multiple contact points and using sandbags.
 The slider and Second Shooter components need to be handled and stored carefully.

 Cases are not typically included when purchasing these items, but Kessler makes cases that can be purchased separately.

 My other concern was the focus which has less to do with the slider and more to do with our crew and camera options.

 Since having a smaller crew was important, we weren’t able to have a focus puller for each camera.
 Would the autofocus on the GH5 work well in this scenario?

 Despite testing various settings, the autofocus was not reliable.
-Perhaps with something like the Canon C200, which is at the top of the field for autofocus, this setup would work well.
+Perhaps this setup would work well with something like the Canon C200, which is at the top of the field for autofocus.